mh-skjelvareid/massimal/dataset_publishing/readme_rov_underwater_imaging.md

 camera, and depth, temperature and date information is overlayed directly on the video image.

-## Transect end point position measurement
 The ROV was placed in the water from a boat, was piloted down to the seafloor, and drove in (more or less) a straight line along the seafloor, for as far as practically possible.
 The ROV was then piloted back to the surface and picked up.

+## Transect end point position measurement
-The start and end points were measured with a handheld GPS device, resulting in a positional accuracy of a few meters.
+The start and end points of transects were measured with a handheld GPS device, resulting in a positional accuracy of a few meters.

-In some locations the ROV followed a pre-placed transect marked by a rope or measuring tape, but in most locations not transect markers were used.
+In some locations the ROV followed a pre-placed transect marked by a rope or measuring tape, but in most locations, transect markers were not used.